IBM/watson-streaming-stt/README.rst

 Credentials
 ===========

+You'll need to sign up for the `Watson STT service`_.
+As of Jan 2017, bluemix accounts get 1000 minutes / month free.

 In order to connect to the Watson streaming server you need username and password.
 You can find these on your bluemix console for the